Skip to main content

 For example

 Let’s say you have a beauty store that sells cosmetics and perfume.
-You’ve grown as a business, and your taxable sales are over the VAT threshold, meaning most of your goods are now subject to the standard rate of 20%.
+You’ve grown as a business, and your taxable sales are over the VAT registration threshold, meaning most of your goods are now subject to the standard rate of 20%.
 Suddenly, a perfume costing £20 retails for £24.

-This might be enough to put off some customers, but if you deal with other businesses that aren’t VAT registered, they won’t be able to reclaim any of the added VAT back.
+This might be enough to put off some customers, but if you deal with other businesses who aren’t VAT registered, they won’t be able to reclaim any of the added VAT back.
 This can have a big impact on their income and force them to look elsewhere.

 Some businesses offer their customers discount codes before increasing the prices, alerting them about the changes and why they’re happening so there are no surprises!